PoODL-CES/Genomics_learning_workshop/README.md

 ###  Pre-requisites & Setup
 Before joining the workshop, please make sure you can access a Unix/Linux shell environment, as all commands and tools will be run from the command line.
 It is a pre-requisite for the workshop to install some form of Linux/shell terminal.
 For example, those using Windows may try [MobaXterm](https://mobaxterm.mobatek.net), and Mac/Linux systems should already have a terminal available.
-Go through the file `Understand Linux commands` to get a good overview of the command language we will be using in this workshop.
+Go through the file `Understand_Linux_commands` to get a good overview of the command language we will be using in this workshop.

-We have also pre-downloaded the required conda environments.
-Refer to the file `Conda Environments` in the repository to view the list of environments used.

 ---